kupolua/web-presentation/_posts/1008-06-01-select-all-filtered-rows.md

 ---
 layout: post
 ---
-Feel free to use select all on filtered data which will select all filtered rows Similar logic for unselect
+You can click on "select all" on filtered data which will select all filtered rows

+The same appliesto for unselect logic